• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Looks like I avoided another disaster.
 I get better insight here anyway.

 Right.
 Fans can get off the ledge after that second half.
-The five points isn't great but it beats the hell out of two, which is what I was expecting after that first half.
+The five points isn't great but it beats the heck out of two, which is what I was expecting after that first half.

 Yeah, five points is pretty much the baseline for acceptable.
 Anything more would've been gravy, despite what the USMNT hype machine would have us believe.
 Being joint-second and two points behind Mexico going into the next window of home to Jamaica, at Panama, and home to Costa Rica is definitely workable.
 Six points from that stretch and the US is on 11 points -- halfway to the expected cut-off line of 21 points (based on averaging 1.5 points per game being enough to qualify in previous cycles).